 If the client expresses any doubts about what just happened, you need to address them, right away.
 Don’t let them take those doubts home with them!
 Take care of them during your post-session debriefing.
 For example, if the client were to say, “I don’t think I was hypnotized ….” that little bit of doubt can undo all the good work you’ve just done with them.

 You need to nip doubt in the bud because your client is invested in the hypnosis being the answer.
 If the client doesn’t believe that they were hypnotized, they won’t believe that anything has changed.
 Their dis-belief has the power to undo positive change.

 "Did that really happen?"

-If the client emerges from a regression session and asks, “Did that really happen?”, realize that their Subconscious Mind has just thrown them a curve ball.
-It has shown them something they were not consciously aware of and this is bringing up doubt because they’re thinking, “Did I make that up?”
+If the client emerges from a regression session and asks, “Did that really happen?”, realize that their subconscious mind has just thrown them a curve ball.
+It has shown them something they were not consciously aware of.
+As a result, it's bringing up doubt because they’re thinking, “Did I make that up?”

 "Did I make that up?"

 Even when it’s an event that they had conscious recall of, there’s something about that event that was previously hidden from consciousness.
-And when it’s brought to light, it’s hard to believe.
-So, the client starts to question whether or not it’s even true.
+When it’s brought to light, it’s hard to believe.
+The client starts to question whether or not it’s even true.